New algorithms for Feynman integral reduction and $\varepsilon$-factorised differential equations: Examples

 \subsection{A three-loop contribution to the electron self-energy}

-As the next example, we consider a three-loop contribution to the electron self-energy~\cite{Duhr:2024bzt}.
+As the next example, we consider a specific three-loop contribution to the electron self-energy~\cite{Duhr:2024bzt}.
+We discuss the three-loop banana integral with one massless propagator.
 This is an example with non-normal crossing singularities.
 The example has three master integrals in the top sector and an elliptic curve associated with the top sector.
 The inverse propagators are defined by

 We are interested in sector $15$ with inverse propagators $\{\sigma_1,\sigma_2,\sigma_3,\sigma_4\}$.
 The graph is shown in fig.~\ref{fig:SE_electron}.
 It will be convenient to discuss this example in $D=2-2\eps$ space-time dimensions.
 We consider the loop-by-loop Baikov representation, where the innermost loop is formed by the inverse propagators $\{\sigma_3,\sigma_4\}$, followed by the loop where we add the inverse propagator $\sigma_2$.
 For the third and final loop, we add the inverse propagator $\sigma_1$.
 This yields a two-dimensional Baikov representation with Baikov variables $\sigma_5$ and $\sigma_6$.
 We set $x=m^2/p^2$, $z_1=\sigma_5/p^2$ and $z_2=\sigma_6/p^2$.
 We have three master integrals in sector $15$ (this is the sector of interest) and one master integral in sector $47$ (this is a super-sector).
 In addition, there are two independent symmetry relations in $V^2$, which can be taken as \bq 2 I_{1 2 1 1 0 0 0 0 0} - I_{1 1 2 1 0 0 0 0 0} - I_{1 1 1 2 0 0 0 0 0} & = & 0, \nonumber \\ \frac{d}{dx} \left( 2 I_{1 2 1 1 0 0 0 0 0} - I_{1 1 2 1 0 0 0 0 0} - I_{1 1 1 2 0 0 0 0 0} \right) & = & 0. \eq Thus we have \bq \dim V^2 \; = \; 3, & & \dim \Hgen^2_\omega \; = \; 6. \eq With \bq r & = & \frac{\left(p^2\right)^3 \left(\sigma_6+p^2\right)}{\sigma_1 \sigma_2 \sigma_3 \sigma_4}, \eq we obtain a Baikov representation with a minimal twist function: \bq e^{3 \eps \Eulerconstant} \left(p^2\right)^{-3+3\eps} \int\limits_{{\mathcal C}_{\mathrm{maxcut}}} \frac{d^Dk_1}{i \pi^{1-\eps}} \frac{d^Dk_2}{i \pi^{1-\eps}} \frac{d^Dk_3}{i \pi^{1-\eps}} r\left(\sigma\right) & = & \prebaikov \int \frac{dz_1}{\left(2\pi i\right)} \frac{dz_2}{\left(2\pi i\right)} \left.
 U\left(z\right) \right|_{z_0=1}, \eq where \bq \prebaikov & = & - \frac{2^{6+6\eps} i \pi^{\frac{9}{2}} e^{3 \eps \Eulerconstant}}{\Gamma\left(\frac{1}{2}-\eps\right)^3}. \eq Setting \bq \preabs & = & \eps^3 \eq ensures that $\prebaikov \cdot \preabs$ is pure of transcendental weight zero.
 The minimal twist function reads \bq U\left(z_0,z_1,z_2\right) & = & P_0^{4\eps} P_1^\eps P_2^{-2\eps} P_3^{-\frac{1}{2}} P_4^{-\frac{1}{2}-\eps} P_5^{-\frac{1}{2}-\eps}, \eq with